jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Sophia taught Douglass to read.
 She wasn't told to.
 She did it because we love teaching our chosen tools, whether they're soccer balls, new apps, or how to tape drywall.
 It's as natural to spread our tools, as it is for a species to propagate.

-Teaching and learning are significant because it's the moment of creation.
+Teaching and learning are the moment of creation.
 When a magician makes a playing card disappear, we smile in awe and childish wonder.
 That's cool, but nothing new was created, so we soon lose our joy.
 However, when a majician connects someone with typing, building, or reading, they've similarly performed something awesome.
-Still, it's not a temporary trick to be enjoyed at the moment.
 They've upgraded someone's cyborgology and effectively created a new and improved person.
 This makes us smile for a long time.
-Creation is majic, majic is an upgrade, and an upgrade is Nature's long-lasting dopamine fix.
+Creation is majic, majic is an upgrade, and an upgrade is Nature's long-lasting dopamine fix to motivate us to keep evolving.

 Yet human-made rules _sometimes_ say upgrading to a new tool is wrong.
 Upgrades aren't "allowed"—and this decree may be issued either directly or indirectly.
 Medieval parishioners couldn't read a science book, French peasant farmers couldn't have a musket, a 1990's kid couldn't download a digital song.
 Today millions of tired mothers can't telecommute.